Macular Degeneration In San Diego, CA

 - Install handrails in bathrooms and in stairwells.

-The team at California Retinal Associates will help you navigate possible changes from driving to using a computer.
+The team at American Eye Associates and California Retinal Associates will help you navigate possible changes from driving to using a computer.
 These changes, as you would expect, are unique to each patient.

 Risk factors for Macular Degeneration